ReCoded-Org/curriculum-backend-readings/README.md

 - Each reading should begin with the title as an h1.
 - Below the title it should have the summary and learning goals.
 - After this goes in the main content of the reading.
-- Finally each reading should conclude with a section called Resources, where we can link the external blogs/tutorials/videos we referred to.
+- Finally each reading should conclude with a section called References, where we can link the external blogs/tutorials/videos we referred to.

 ## General Formatting Conventions